@anarchitects/auth-angular

 Features

-config: DI tokens and provider helpers (API base URL, defaults)data-access: generated OpenAPI clients plus adapters over the Nest APIstate: signal-based store plus explicit provider helper for login/logout, token refresh, and ability hydrationfeature: router policy guard and orchestration components that delegate rendering to auth UI componentsutil: CASL ability helpers (createAppAbility,AppAbility)ui: presentational auth domain form components built onAnarchitectsUiForm
+config: DI tokens and provider helpers (API resource path, defaults)config: DI tokens and provider helpers for auth contract profiles viaprovideAuthContracts(...)data-access: generated OpenAPI clients plus adapters over the Nest APIstate: signal-based store plus explicit provider helper for core session login/logout, eager session restore, and ability hydrationfeature: coarse route guard, resource-aware route guard, and orchestration components that delegate rendering to auth UI componentsutil: CASL ability helpers (createAppAbility,canAccessResource,canAccessResourceField,AppAbility)ui: presentational auth domain form components built onAnarchitectsUiForm

 Installation